AngeYobo/Akyba/README.md

 🌟 Akyba’s Vision
 Akyba transforms tontines into transparent, yield-generating, and decentralized savings systems using smart contracts.
 Key innovations include:

-Trustless execution – Funds are managed automatically by PlutusV3 smart contracts.
+Trustless execution – Funds are managed automatically by Aiken smart contracts.
 Transparency – Transactions are recorded immutably on Cardano.
 DeFi-powered yield – Contributions are invested in staking, lending, and yield farming.
 🔗 How It Works